OllieJones/index-wp-mysql-for-speed/readme.txt

 * The [proposal](https://www.plumislandmedia.net/wordpress/speeding-up-wordpress-database-operations/) for this plugin.

 == Changelog ==

-= 0.1.1 =
-Submit for review

 = 0.1.2 =
-Resubmit correcting my poor choice of curl.
+First publication.

 = 0.1.3 =
 Minor updates.

 == Upgrade Notice ==
-A few things work better in this release.
+A few things work better in this release and the documentation is clearer.

 == Screenshots ==